 Slovenia’s Landscape, Climate and Water Flow

 Slovenia has experienced a major concentration of population and economic activities over the last 60 years.
 In particular, the Pannonian and Alpine plains have seen major increases in population density.
 The basins and valley bottoms are favourable for agriculture, construction of transport infrastructure, expansion of industry and settlements.
-But the increasing population density has meant increasing environmental pressures in these areas.
-In addition, the concentration of the country’s population means that a significant share of Slovenes now lives in areas exposed to flooding.
+However, the increasing population density has also meant increasing environmental pressures in these areas.
+In addition, the high concentration of the country’s population in certain areas means that a significant share of Slovenes now live in areas exposed to flooding.
 About 30 extensive flood areas (approximately 237,000 ha) are found in the wide valleys.
-In terms of drinking water use, groundwater supplies greatly exceed surface water supplies and are the most important source of drinking water in Slovenia, supplying approx. 97% of the population.
-Slovenia currently has sufficient water resources to provide continuous drinking water supply to its population, although its supply will become a limiting factor in some areas due to increasing water consumption and anticipated development.
+In terms of drinking water availability, groundwater supplies greatly exceed surface water supplies and are the most important source of drinking water in Slovenia, supplying approx. 97% of the population.
+Slovenia currently has sufficient water resources to provide a continuous drinking water supply to its population, although its supply will become a limiting factor in some areas due to increasing water consumption and anticipated development.
 Water Protection Areas have been defined to protect key aquifers and now cover almost a quarter of the country.

-Accumulation of phosphorous and nitrate nutrients, and the eutrophication connected with this, is the main issue affecting permanent natural lakes in Slovenia, such as Lake Bled and Lake Bohinj.
+Accumulation of phosphorous and nitrate nutrients, along with resultant eutrophication, is the main issue affecting permanent natural lakes in Slovenia, such as Lake Bled and Lake Bohinj.
 In 2005, total phosphorus levels in all central and north-eastern retention basins exceeded 100 µg/l, characteristic of hypereutrophic lakes.
 The levels of nitrogen compounds also points to excessive nutrient loads.
 Poor chemical status was identified for Lake Ledavsko Jezero where cadmium and metolachlor exceeded the limit value.
 In other retention basins, chemical status was evaluated as good.

-- Facts and Figures: Slovenia (86.61 KB)
+- Facts and Figures: Slovenia (126.3 KB)

-The Sava has the largest discharge of water to the Danube of any tributary and is the second largest by catchment area.
-The Sava is shared by Slovenia, Croatia, Bosnia and Herzegovina, Serbia and Montenegro and the joint management arrangements will be a pilot example for the implementation of the European Union's Water Framework Directive for the Danube and Europe.
+The Sava is the Danube's largest tributary of the Danube in terms of discharge and the second largest in terms of catchment area.
+The Sava is shared by Slovenia, Croatia, Bosnia and Herzegovina, Serbia and Montenegro.
+The joint management arrangements acted as a pilot for the implementation of the European Union's Water Framework Directive for the Danube and Europe.